Isaiah 42:1-7; Psalm 27; John 12:1-11

 God HAS the power to stop evil, but he does not, because he brings out something infinitely better than what the evil has destroyed.
 In this case, the death of Jesus leads to his resurrection, which fulfills God’s plan of redeeming us from our sins, and giving us power to be his adopted children.

 The Responsorial Psalm sums this up: the Lord is my light and my salvation, whom shall I fear?
 The Lord is the stronghold of my life, of whom shall I be afraid?
 God defends us and protects us.
 Even when Jesus was suffering and dying on the Cross, God is saving him and protecting him.
 How you say?
-By dying, Jesus rose from the death and through his death, he destroyed death because he will not die again!
+By dying, Jesus rose from the dead and through his death, he destroyed death because he will not die again!

 Which is why, when we are in the midst of uncertainties, of darkness or despair, when we trust Jesus, we have confidence to say, even to boast, whom shall I fear, of whom shall I be afraid.
 Jesus defeats all our enemies.
 Even when we are surrounded by our enemies, we will not be afraid because we believe we will see the goodness of the Lord in the land of the living.
 The psalm ends Wait for the Lord: Be strong, and let your heart take courage; wait for the Lord.